The Greenbrier: Presidents' Cottage Museum

-Twenty-eight presidents have been hosted at The Greenbrier.
-The Presidents' Cottage Museum is a two-story building with exhibits about these visits and the history of The Greenbrier.
+Twenty-eight presidents have been hosted at the Greenbrier.
+The Presidents' Cottage Museum is a two-story building with exhibits about these visits and the history of the Greenbrier.
 The building is open seasonally.

 Golf

 The resort has a significant place in golf history.
 The original nine holes were designed by Alexander H. Findlay.
 In 1944, Sam Snead became the head golf professional at Greenbrier and in retirement held the position of the resort's pro emeritus.
 In the 21st century, that title has been held by Tom Watson and later Lee Trevino.

 The Greenbrier was the site of the Ryder Cup in 1979, the first to be contested under the format of United States against Europe, which has been continued to the present.
 It hosted the Solheim Cup in 1994, the women's equivalent to the Ryder Cup.
 The Greenbrier is the first of three locations to host both the men's and women's United States versus Europe team competitions, the Ryder and Solheim cups; it was joined in 1998 by Muirfield Village in Dublin, Ohio, with Scotland's Gleneagles Hotel PGA Centenary Course, the host of the 2014 Ryder Cup, joining when it hosted the 2019 Solheim Cup.

 The Greenbrier American Express Championship on the Senior PGA Tour (now the PGA Tour Champions) was held from 1985 through 1987.

 The PGA Tour came to the hotel in 2010 with the Greenbrier Classic.
 After two years of being held on the last weekend of July, the tournament obtained the more favorable date of the first weekend in July, starting in 2012.
 On March 28, 2011, The Old White Course became a TPC course.
 The 2016 event was canceled due to severe flooding in June.

 All four of the golf courses on the property, the Old White TPC, the Greenbrier Course, the Meadows Course, and the Snead Course were damaged in the 2016 flood.
 On July 12, 2016, a modified course, made up mostly of the Greenbrier Course but also parts of the Meadows Course, was laid out and opened for play that year.
 The remaining courses were closed for the year.

-In 2020, the PGA Tour cancelled its TPC affiliation with The Greenbrier.
-The resort will host a LIV Golf event at the Old White Course in 2023.
+In 2020, the PGA Tour cancelled its TPC affiliation with the Greenbrier.
+The resort hosted a LIV Golf event at the Old White Course in August 2023.